How Louisiana At Large Does Mardi Gras

 Northshore Mardi Gras celebrations are quirky, creative and high-energy.
 Marching bands and ornate floats take to the streets.
 Fancifully decorated boats ride the waves, and costumed pups walk their people.

 Founded in 1965, the 300-member Krewe of Olympia is the oldest in St. Tammany.
 Keeping the identity of King Zeus a secret, members ride on floats, trucks and horses interspersed with marching bands from across the Northshore.
-And yes, there is plenty of Abita beer to be found!
+Plus, Covington boasts the Mystic Krewe of Mardi Paws, which features dogs in costume.

 No matter what your favorite part of Carnival is or your past experience, there's something for everyone across greater Louisiana.
 Enjoy it like a local with great food and entertainment.
 Come experience the most authentic and diverse Mardi Gras you never knew existed.